Junkers Ju 52: Origins

+Militarized versions

 During 1934, work commenced on a militarised model of the Ju 52/3m, designated Ju 52/3mg3e, on behalf of the then-secret Luftwaffe.
-This model could function as a medium bomber, being furnished with a pair of defensive gun turrets and operated by a crew of four.
+This model could function as a medium bomber, being furnished with a pair of machine gun positions (an open dorsal position and a ventral "dustbin" position lowered by a hand crank), each with single machine guns and operated by a crew of four.
 Between 1934 and 1935, a total of 450 Ju 52/3mg3e aircraft were delivered to the Luftwaffe.

+Wartime and postwar

 Numerous improved models would be introduced prior to and during the Second World War.
 The dominant production model was the Ju 52/3mg7e, featuring advances such as an autopilot, enlarged doors to the cabin, and other general enhancements.
 It was configured as a pure transport aircraft, being capable of carrying up to 18 fully-equipped troops.
-Defensive armaments comprised a dorsal-mounted 13 mm MG 131 machine gun and a pair of sideways-mounted 7.9mm MG 15 machine guns.
+Defensive armaments comprised a dorsal-mounted 13 mm MG 131 machine gun and a pair of beam 7.9mm MG 15 machine guns.
 Successive models saw other improvements, such as revised glazing, newer engines, undercarriage strengthening, and increased take-off weight.
 The final wartime model to be developed, designated Ju 52/3mg14e, featured improved armour protection for the pilot and a bolstered defensive armament.

 From mid-1943 onwards, the Luftwaffe began to make less use of the Ju 52, interest having waned in the type.
 German officials were interested in procuring a successor to the type; at one stage, the Reich Air Ministry showed enthusiasm for the Junkers Ju 352, a larger transport aircraft somewhat resembling the Ju 52.
 Actions were taken to convert Junkers' Ju 52 production lines to instead manufacture Ju 352s; however, the conflict's end in May 1945 led to the effort being abandoned in an unfinished state.
 As such, German production of the Ju 52 was terminated during 1944; Smith claims that a total of 3,234 aircraft of various models were constructed during the conflict.

 In the postwar era, manufacture of the Ju 52 resumed, albeit in foreign countries.
 It was constructed in France by Avions Amiot as the Amiot AAC.1 Toucan; it was also produced in Spain by Construcciones Aeronáuticas SA (CASA) as the CASA 352.
 A handful of captured wartime aircraft were also rebuilt by Short Brothers of Northern Ireland for civilian service.